onzfonz/comp227/src/content/4/en/part4d.md

 })
 ```

-Note that it is possible to register a middleware only for a specific set of routes.
+Notice that it is possible to register a middleware only for a specific set of routes.
 So instead of using `userExtractor` with all the routes,

 ```js